-Attorney Don Vaughan is an expert in helping people seek Presidential Pardons.
-CBS17 News recently sat down with Vaughan to learn more about his approach to helping people obtain pardons.
+Attorney Don Vaughan is an adjunct law professor at Wake Forest University.
+CBS17 News recently sat down with Vaughan to learn more about the legal aspects in claiming a religious exemption in the workplace.
 Watch full story here.